Talking with Your Doctor

 During Your Visit

-- Bring someone with you for moral support such as a friend or family member.
+- If you feel you need moral support, you may want to bring someone with you such as a friend or family member.

 - Arrive in plenty of time to fill out any medical and insurance forms.
 Answer all health- and family history-related questions honestly.